Why should I horseback ride with Sage? TX

 Are we riding in a single-file line the whole time?TX

-Absolutely NOT!
+Absolutely NOT – unlike most other tours on horseback riding trails in Colorado.
 Because our property is private, there are no restrictions as to what qualifies as a trail.
 We work with the horses to break their habits of following a leader for a more relaxed ride full of conversation and fun.
-We customize each trip to the group and love exploring the entirety of the land.
-6,000 acres are yours to conquer.
-Depending on your experience and comfort level on horseback, there are opportunities to trot and canter throughout the ride as well.
+We customize each trip to the group.

 Will there be other people on the tour?TX